 Ideal For:

-Families and first-time campers looking for a safe, scenic getaway.
+Families and first-time campers are looking for a safe, scenic getaway.

 5. Saadiyat Sandbar (Near Saadiyat Island) – Hidden in Plain Sight